FAQ

 We analyze what exists.
 For new condos, that might be minimal — we'll flag the short history and note what we couldn't assess.
 We're transparent about data limitations rather than filling gaps with guesswork.
 When in doubt, we say so.

-What's your liability if I rely on your report and lose money?
+What's your liability if I rely on your review and lose money?

 Our reports are for informational use and do not constitute legal, financial, or investment advice.
 Use them alongside qualified advisors.
 We stand behind our methodology and validation process — if you believe we made a material error, we want to hear from you and will work with you.
 We're a due-diligence tool, not a guarantor.
 The goal is to surface what the documents reveal so you can make informed decisions.

-Can I share the report with my agent or lawyer?
+Can I share the review with my agent or lawyer?

 Yes.
-The report is yours.
+The review is yours.
 Share it with your real estate agent, lawyer, mortgage broker, or anyone involved in your purchase decision.
-The report is designed to be read by non-specialists — your agent does not need an accounting degree to understand it.
+The review is designed to be read by non-specialists — your agent does not need an accounting degree to understand it.

-What if the report does not change my decision?
+What if the review does not change my decision?

 A Proceed assessment confirms the property's fundamentals are sound.
 That confidence is the product.
 Knowing that reserves are adequate, governance is functional, and there are no hidden exposures has real value — especially on a purchase worth hundreds of thousands of dollars.
 If you feel the report added no value, contact us and we will make it right.